nico-or/data_london_bikes/docs/analysis/bikes.md

 ## Bike first use date

-We get thefirst use date for each bike and plotting the cumulative proportion of bikes used as the year goes on.
+We get the first use date for each bike and plotting the cumulative proportion of bikes used as the year goes on.

 ![Bike cumulative distribution: first use date](../images/02_bike_first_use_date.png)